data01312022/LendingClub_Risk_Analytics/README.md

 Multivariate Analysis:

 - Lets check variation between dti and interest rate and loan status
-- As can be seen there is a decreasing trend of loan default in 36 month term loans, however 60 month term loans deafult rate is on increasing trend ever since its inception in 2010.
+- As can be seen there is a decreasing trend of loan default in 36 month term loans, however 60 month term loans default rate is on increasing trend ever since its inception in 2010.
-- In case of very high interest rate, medium DTI is yielding alomst same deafult rate as very high DTI.
+- In case of very high interest rate, medium DTI is yielding almost same defaults rate as very high DTI.
 - Check combined effect of DTI ratio and interest rate on default % {'Low int_rate': '5.42 to  8.90', 'Medium int_rate': ' 8.90 to  11.71', 'High int_rate': '11.71 to  14.22', 'Very high int_rate': '14.22 to 22.11'}
 {'Low Dti': '0 to  8.35', 'Medium Dti': ' 8.35 to  13.56', 'High Dti': '13.56 to  18.70', 'Very high Dti': '18.70 to 29.99'}
 - In case of very high interest rate, medium DTI is yielding alomst same deafult rate as very high DTI.

-- Check combined effect of Verifiaction status  and income on default % {'Low Income': '4000.0 to  40000.0', 'Medium income': ' 40000.0 to  55000.0', 'High Income': '55000.0 to  75000.0', 'Very high Income': '75000.0 to 137004.0'}
+- Check combined effect of Verification status  and income on default % {'Low Income': '4000.0 to  40000.0', 'Medium income': ' 40000.0 to  55000.0', 'High Income': '55000.0 to  75000.0', 'Very high Income': '75000.0 to 137004.0'}
 - Variation is as per earlier variation brought out above.
 No abnormality observed.